-Today the RNTNEH is the largest ENT hospital in the United Kingdom.
+Today it is the largest ENT hospital in the United Kingdom.

-It is now being considered that the entire Hospital should move to the UCH
+In 2012 the head and neck surgical services were transferred to University College Hospital.
+It is being considered that the entire Hospital should move to the main University College Hospital campus.

 The front elevation of 330-331 Grays Inn Road, on which the name of the Hospital is written variously three times.

 At the corner of Grays Inn Road and Britannia Street is the Institute of Laryngology and Otology, University College London (UCL).

 The Britannia St elevation of the Institute of Laryngology and Otology, UCL.